 The flap is then mobilized with its base situated at the inferior aspect of the forehead and often around the orbital rim.
 The forehead donor site is closed primarily, and the wider portion of that defect on the upper forehead may be allowed to heal secondarily.
 Alternatively, that portion of the donor site may be repaired with a full-thickness skin graft, but final cosmetic results are less optimal.
 The flap is then thinned distally and secured in the nasal defect with simple interrupted sutures.
 Hemostasis in the exposed pedicle stalk is controlled with precise electrocoagulation, hemostatic gauze and aluminum chloride or Monsel's ferric subsulfate may even be applied.
 The pedicle is then loosely wrapped in a nonadherent dressing such as petrolatum-impregnated gauze.
 Fluffed gauze is then applied for absorption and gentle pressure, and it is secured with hypoallergenic tape.
 Extra gauze may be applied at the base of the pedicle, as bloody oozing is a regular occurrence, especially in the first 24 to 48 hours.
 Patients should be apprised of this expectation and given extra gauze to apply pressure.
 If bleeding is heavy or uncontrollable, patients are instructed to call the physician.

 The initial dressing can safely be left in place for one week, although some surgeons prefer to see the patient back in 1 to 2 days to examine the site and provide a new dressing.
 In 2 to 3 weeks, the pedicle trunk can safely be excised.
+It should be noted that one group reported good results when the pedicla was divided at only one week.
 The base of the pedicle stalk is excised in a fusiform manner to allow primary closure.
 Another option to leave a portion of the stalk and then close the defect as an inverted "V," but this method is more prone to thickening, or "pincushioning."
 The incised portion of the nasal flap is then thinned, excess granulation tissue is resected, and skin edges are "freshened" prior to the inset of the proximal flap into the defect.

 Minor revision procedures may be preferable in the coming weeks, and it is best to discuss these revisions as expected parts of the procedure before starting this flap.
 It is also wise to have photos from one or more prior patients, showing all stages of the procedure, revisions and postoperative progression.
 Examples can also be found in textbooks and online.
 Dermatologic surgeons most often perform this procedure under local anesthesia, sometimes with concious sedation, while physicians in other specialties often do this under general anesthesia.